Dharan-kumar/rpi_diff_hw_control/README.md

 ## Note
-Make Sure to check pigpio daemon is running when checking on the rasberrypi as shown in this link [pigpio library installation guide](https://abyz.me.uk/rpi/pigpio/download.html).
+1. Make Sure to check pigpio daemon is running when checking with rasberrypi as shown in this link [pigpio library installation guide](https://abyz.me.uk/rpi/pigpio/download.html).
+2. For the simulation without hardware (Rasberry Pi) no need to run pigpio daemon.

 ## Contributing
 Contributions are welcome!

-## License
-This project is licensed under the MIT License.

 ## Acknowledgements
-This package uses the Pigpio library for GPIO control.
+This package uses the Pigpio library for GPIO control of Rasberry Pi.
-Inspired by various open-source GPIO control projects for Raspberry Pi.
+Inspired by various open-source GPIO control projects for Raspberry Pi and also arduio_diff_drive package for ros2_control hardware interface implementation.

-I hope this README should provide clear and comprehensive instructions for users to understand, install, and use your ROS 2 GPIO control package for the Raspberry Pi 4.
+I hope this README should provide clear and comprehensive instructions for users to understand, install, and use my **rpi_diff_drive** package for ros2_control hardware implementation on Raspberry Pi.